Levels in Companion Reflect

 The section at the top uses “zero to finish” to clear out all the level 2 records after each repeat.
 This is necessary if you filter any of the repeat questions.
 It also ensures that answers from the last repeat are not added to the level 1 record.
 This section makes sure that after each repeat control returns to this section (go back).
 When the program has processed all repeats, it then goes to the end to write away the level 1 record.

 The section for each repeat is similar and defines all the level 2 questions from the appropriate set of repeated questions.
-The variable $level is then set to a value of 2 (f,t) and a record written to the internal data file.
+The program then sets the variable $level to a value of 2 (f,t) and writes a record to the internal data file.

 The last section, immediately before FINISH DATA then sets $level to value 1 (t,f) and writes the level 1 record.